vybraan/calculator/README.md

 # Newton Binomial Calculator (NbinC)

-NbinC is a newton binomial calculator allows you to calculate Newton's binomial.
+NbinC is a newton binomial calculator that allows you to calculate Newton's binomial very fast.
 This Tool Still in development!

 ## Installation
 There's no need of installation but you must have java-sdk to compile it.